 - Disability Rights Network – 800-692-7443 – www.drnpa.org offers free services to help clients has information about how employment affects government benefits like Medicaid and Medicare.

-- Mental Health Association of Southeastern Pennsylvania also provides free advice (see last page).
+- Mental Health Partnerships also provides free advice (see last page).

 - Some lawyers who specialize in disability law can help a person obtain SSDI or SSI.
 Often they do not require a fee until the person receives disability, even if the process takes several attempts and several years.
 The lawyer usually gets a percentage, typically 25% of the first payment, which is the accumulated amount, retroactively, from the date the person first applied for disability, even if it was several years ago.

 Medicaid (also known as Medical Assistance) is a federal and state government program that provides health insurance coverage to certain low income persons if they meet state-established income and resource standards and other eligibility requirements.
 Children with disabilities may also be eligible for Medicaid; in Pennsylvania, enrolling your child in Medicaid provides access to helpful additional services (https://namipamainline.org/

 In Southeastern Pennsylvania most people who have Medicaid must enroll in a managed care program called Health Choices.
 There are five plans from which to choose: Aetna Better Health, AmeriChoice, Coventry Cares, Health Partners and Keystone Mercy Health Plan, and members must go to providers affiliated with these plans for all of their medical services.
 For mental health and substance abuse services, people in the Health Choices program must use designated behavioral health vendors, depending on the county in which they live.